vangheem/nvg_blog/_posts/2019-06-11-scaling-python-web-applications.md

 But wait!
 In the results, we only obtained around 20 requests/second here.
-I didn't investigate why we didn't get up to 40 requests/second but can only guess that it has something to do with python threading just not being very fast.
+I didn't investigate why we didn't get up to 40 requests/second but can only guess that it has something to do with python threading just not being very fast and limits to what 4 cores can do in general along with other things running on my computer.
 Generally, if you want to maximize python performance, you want to limit the number of CPU-bound threads per process you are using.
 This is true for any python application.